Noise pollution causes hearing loss and affects health

 Welcome to the modern – and very noisy – world.
-Unless you live in a quiet rural area (and even there you can hear tractors and other farm equipment) or under a rock somewhere, you are no stranger to the phenomenon commonly known as noise pollution or "environmental noise."
+Unless you live in a very quiet rural area, you are no stranger to the phenomenon of environmental noise, commonly called noise pollution.

-It is not without reason that noise pollution is often referred to as the "modern unseen plague."
+Noise pollution is often referred to as the "modern unseen plague" for good reason.
 It may be unseen but certainly not unheard!
-It disturbs us to varying degrees of discomfort practically everywhere we go, day and night.
+It disturbs us practically everywhere we go, day and night.
 And, besides leading to hearing loss, it impacts our physical and mental health in more ways than one.

 World Health Organization (WHO) is just one of many groups that sounds an alarm about the dangers of noise pollution.
 "Excessive noise," the WHO warns on its website, "seriously harms human health and interferes with people's daily activities at school, at work, at home and during leisure time."